splconline/splc-scripts/profile.md

 * Managing financial acquittal of grants
 * Maintaining asset register

+## Room Hire
+Management of room hire to local community and educational organisations, as well as for ad hoc meetings such as residential strata meetings.

 ## Digital Marketing
 Assist with digital marketing using MailChimp, Google Business, Facebook, Instagram and YouTube.

-## Room Hire
-Management of room hire to local community and educational organisations, as well as for ad hoc meetings such as residential strata meetings.
+## Learning Centre Management
+Assist with day-to-day operation in assorted tasks such as coordinating 400+ students and 20+teachers, designing & planning courses, processing enrolments, volunteer training & coordination.